Lonsdale Belt: History

-1909–1936: National Sporting Club
+1909–1929: National Sporting Club

 Lord Lonsdale was the first president of the National Sporting Club (NSC).
 In 1909, he introduced the Lonsdale Belt—originally the Challenge Belt—as a new trophy for British boxing champions in each weight division.
+The introduction of the belt coincided with the NSC's efforts to standardise weight divisions and contest conditions, reflecting broader European ambitions to regularise professional boxing.
+However, such initiatives were often resisted by American boxing authorities, who rejected externally imposed classifications.

+According to boxing historian John Harding, the belt also served as a mechanism of governance.
+By stipulating that only contests held under NSC auspices could produce a legitimate British champion, and that such a champion would hold the Lonsdale Belt, the club positioned itself as the de facto national authority over professional boxing, comparable to The Football Association in football.

-A 9-carat or 22-carat gold belt composed of two heavy chains with a central enamel medallion depicting a boxing match, the centrepiece is flanked by enamel medallions showing single boxers and gold medallions with a scroll on which is inscribed the names of belt winners.
+Early belts were produced in nine-carat gold, occasionally 22-carat, and composed of two heavy chains with a central enamel medallion depicting a boxing match; the centrepiece is flanked by enamel medallions showing single boxers and gold medallions with a scroll on which is inscribed the names of belt winners.
 The medallions are interspersed with smaller gold medallions depicting the Union Rose.
 The belts are backed with a red, white and blue ribbon.
-The first belts were made in the Birmingham workshop of jewellers Mappin & Webb The silversmiths and trophy makers Thomas Fattorini Ltd, were commissioned to make the belts in sterling silver in the early 1970s and have been making them since.
+The first belts were made by the London jewellers Mappin & Webb at their Birmingham workshops, under a contract begun by the NSC in 1909.
+The silversmiths and trophy makers Thomas Fattorini Ltd were commissioned to make the belts in sterling silver in the early 1970s and have been making them since.
 The manufacturer and the date a belt was manufactured can be identified by the hallmark on the parts.
 Each portrait of Lord Lonsdale is uniquely hand painted in vitreous enamel.
 A total of 22 Lonsdale belts were issued by the NSC; 20 were won outright.
+However, competition was not uniform across divisions; the heavyweight belt, for instance, was contested only four times between 1909 and 1922, largely due to a lack of suitable talent and the high financial demands of the boxers.

-The manager of the NSC Arthur Frederick Bettinson published details about the terms and conditions of holding the belt agreed by the NSC in Sporting Life on 22 December 1909.
+The manager of the NSC, Arthur Frederick Bettinson, published details about the terms and conditions of holding the belt agreed by the club in Sporting Life on 22 December 1909.
 The main rules were: